kashishahuja2002/Next-Up-Microsoft-Intern-Engage/README.md

 3. OTP validation. ✔️

-   `User receives a mail containing OTP for validation before resetting the password.`
+   `The user receives a mail containing OTP for validation before resetting the password.`

-4. User's credentials are stored in database. ✔️
+4. The User’s credentials are stored in the database. ✔️

 5. Completely responsive frontend. ✔️

-6. A total of 4 types of recommendation:
+6. A total of 4 types of recommendations:
-  * Recommended movies based on user's chosen genres and casts. ✔️
+  * Recommended movies based on the user's chosen genres and casts. ✔️
   * Most popular movies based on different genres. ✔️
   * Most popular movies based on different years. ✔️
-  * Recommended movies similar to user's selected movie. ✔️
+  * Recommended movies similar to the user's selected movie. ✔️

 7. Movie details and trailer linked for each movie. ✔️

-8. Watch movie option. ✔️
+8. Watch a movie option. ✔️

 9. Option to like or dislike a movie. ✔️